Is Your Partner Shutting You Out? How Can You Draw Him or Her Back In?

 A Brilliant Way of Coping

-Does Your Partner or Spouse Sometimes Forget You?
+Does your partner Sometimes Forget You?

 How a Fantasy Starts to Feel Like a Nightmare